brilliantlabsAR/docs/frame/hardware.md

 ![Frame exploded view](/frame/images/frame-exploded-view.png)

 Here you'll find all the details about how Frame works under the hood.
-For software related information, be sure to also check out the [Building Apps](/frame/building-apps) and [Lua API](/frame/building-apps-lua/) pages.
+For software related information, be sure to also check out the [Frame SDK](/frame/frame-sdk) including [Lua API](/frame/frame-sdk-lua/) pages.

 ## Key features
 {: .no_toc }